 The Regency Wardrobe collection - research & making - The White Peacock - A fan-parasol

-Though it's dated to the Victorian era I was so struck by this black lace fan-parasol when I came across an image of it that I knew I had to atempt to make something similar.
-I'd been planning to make fans and parasols, this was both.
+Though it's dated to the Victorian era I was so struck by this black lace fan-parasol when i came across an image of it that I knew I had to attempt to make something similar.
+I'd been plannning to make fans and parasols, this was both.
 So clever, so beautifully engineered and crafted, so elegant.

 The way it opened and spread, made me think immediately of a peacock's tail.

 I've still only been able to find one other picture of a similar piece: https://www.metmuseum.org/art/collection/search/155985?pos=&rpp=60&pg=1&ft=parasol&enlarge=true

 It seems folding handles however were not unusual.

 © V&A Museum, London

 I'd also long loved this image and been hopeful that at some point I'd know how to work with it.
 I love images drawn with white in particular on a beige/coloured background and even though this peacock doesn't have it's tail spread yet the image captures it's height and grandeur.

 Peacocks are of course native to India but when the British Empire conquered India they spread peafowl all over Eurpose and America.
 This is when the noticeable colour white began to appear in peafowl.
 It has been speculated that a few white peafowl must have bred naturally in India but it's not known for sure whether that is true or whether they began to appear only after the britsh discovered them.
 The first known white colour variation appeared in 1830.
 They are now bred for the white colour in captivity.

 "Peacocks were actually a delicacy in medieval times.
 They were even displayed on plates for guests, though it has been reported that peafowl meat is not very tender".